 Solely sponsored by The Hong Kong Jockey Club Charities Trust

-Jointly presented by the Leisure and Cultural Services Department and the Ministry of Cultural Heritage and Activities and Tourism of Italy
+Jointly presented by the Leisure and Cultural Services Department and the MiC - Italian Ministry of Culture

-Jointly organised by Hong Kong Museum of Art and The Uffizi Galleries
+Jointly organised by the Hong Kong Museum of Art and The Uffizi Galleries

 In collaboration with the Consulate General of Italy in Hong Kong